MAKOplasty® is the Latest Alternative to Knee Replacement Surgery

 What is the lifespan of a MAKOplasty® implant?

-While Dr. Kassman and Dr. Martin are a member of the medical staff of one or more of Abrazo Health Care hospitals, they are an independent contractor who are self-employed.
-As a result, these orthopedic surgeons are neither an employee nor an agent of those hospitals nor of Abrazo Health Care; and none of these hospitals nor Abrazo Health Care are responsible for any actions which these orthopedic surgeons takes in their medical practice.
+While Dr. Kassman and Dr. Martin are a member of the medical staff of one or more of Abrazo Health hospitals, they are an independent contractor who are self-employed.
+As a result, these orthopedic surgeons are neither an employee nor an agent of those hospitals nor of Abrazo Health; and none of these hospitals nor Abrazo Health are responsible for any actions which these orthopedic surgeons takes in their medical practice.